markusait/ethereumSwap/README.md

         ganache-cli --accounts 10 --port 7545

 2. Spin up the Ethereum Bridge for local testing with oraclize.
-Open a terminal window and run
+Open a terminal window and run the following command.
+Then copy the OAR address in the `config.js` file as such: `oraclizeConnectorAddress: 0xyourOARAddress`.
+You can also run the command with the `--oar` flag to use the same connector contract each time.
+More about ethreum-bridge [here](https://github.com/oraclize/ethereum-bridge)

         ethereum-bridge -a 9 -H 127.0.0.1 -p 7545 --dev
-        node bridge -a 9 -H 127.0.0.1 -p 8545 --dev
+        #or if not installed globally

-  It will mention to put this line in the constructor of your smart contract instead put the ethereum address (which will be a different one each time) into the config.js folder as `oraclizeConnectorAddress: 0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475` which is used in `2_deploy_contracts.js` for the constructor which truffle uses to migrate.
-You can also run the command with the `--oar` flag to use the same contract each time.
-More about ethreum-bridge [here](https://github.com/oraclize/ethereum-bridge)
+        node bridge -a 9 -H 127.0.0.1 -p 7545 --dev

 3. Compile and deploy the contract to the blockchain.
 More info  [here](https://github.com/oraclize/ethereum-bridge)